BOOK EDITING SERVICES

 -

-Once I've given you my edit letter and the annotated manuscript, you're welcome to reach out with questions and/or ideas for revision; this feedback is included in the price.
+Once I've sent you my edit letter and the annotated manuscript, you're welcome to reach out with questions and/or ideas for revision; this feedback is included in the price.

 Copy Editing

 Copy editing and proofreading are frequently confused.
 Often, when someone says they need their work proofread, they really need a copy editor.
+Copy editing requires the book be sent to me as a Microsoft Word document; it will be returned to you with my changes tracked.
 Copy editing:

 -